 On June 28, 2022 the Company's common shares were reversed with each shareholder receiving one share of common stock for each 500 shares held before the reverse split.
-The number of shares for the three months ended July 31, 2022 and 2021 and year ended April 30, 2022 have been calculated to represent the number of shares after the reverse split
+The number of shares throughout the disclosure have been retrospectively adjusted to represent the number of shares after the reverse split.